Are you e-Invoice ready? Get your free compliance assessment in 5 minutesAre you e-Invoice ready?Get Your Score

 Who Needs to Comply?

 All government suppliers must submit invoices electronically via NemHandel using the OIOUBL format.
-B2B e-invoicing is voluntary — businesses can choose to adopt Peppol or OIOUBL for their trading partners, but there is no legal obligation to do so.
+B2B e-invoicing is voluntary.
+Businesses can choose to adopt Peppol or OIOUBL for their trading partners, but there is no legal obligation to do so.
+Under the published Nemhandel BIS 4 strategy, OIOUBL will be replaced by Nemhandel BIS 4 by May 2029.
+The initial scope covers invoices, credit notes, and invoice responses; other document types such as e-orders and e-receipts will remain in both OIOUBL and Peppol formats for the time being.

-Under the Danish Bookkeeping Act, businesses with annual turnover above DKK 300,000 must use approved digital bookkeeping systems.
+Under the Danish Bookkeeping Act, businesses with annual turnover above DKK 300,000 must use approved digital bookkeeping systems that must support SAF-T 2.0 from January 2027.
 While this does not mandate e-invoicing specifically, it drives adoption of digital invoice handling.
 B2C transactions are entirely outside any e-invoicing framework, and small businesses below the turnover threshold are exempt from digital bookkeeping requirements.

 How Does It Work?

-Denmark uses a decentralized exchange model.
+Denmark uses a decentralised exchange model.
 Businesses connect to NemHandel or the Peppol network through access points, using CVR numbers for routing.
-There is no central government clearance or pre-authorization — invoices are exchanged directly between parties through the network.
+There is no central government clearance or pre-authorisation.
+Invoices are exchanged directly between parties through the network.

 What Are the Penalties?